 - an enterprise perspective where delivery and traction are operationally important

-- hands-on knowledge of the importance of leading product development with a user-centric mindset
+- hands-on knowledge of the importance of leading product development with defined user personas

 Many of the teams that I have joined were in the process of adopting a product mindset that can set them at odds with the wider organisation.
 Part of my role is to listen to customers, colleagues, investors and donors, in order to recognise and address these contradictions before they impact the product. ↩︎

 - 2021 - Present: Chief Technology & Product Officer, Serco